-Half of all children and one-third of adults in California are now eligible for the State's Medi-Cal and Denti-Cal programs, however the State continues to struggle with providing adequate access to dental care.
-According to a recent State audit, 56% of enrolled children did not receive any dental care in 2013 and the majority of counties have an insufficient number of Denti-Cal providers.
+Half of all children and one-third of adults in California are now eligible for the State's Medi-Cal and Denti-Cal programs; however, the State continues to struggle with providing adequate access to dental care.
+Under an 1115 Medicaid waiver program, Sonoma County participates in three of the state's Dental Transformation Initiative's (DTI) demo programs including: 1) Caries Risk Assessment and Disease Management Program 2) Continuity of Care and 3) Local Dental Pilot Projects.
+The authority for these demonstrations expires at the end of 2020.
+As a result of these initiatives, a recent progress report on the DTI shows that 46% of kids ages 1-20 enrolled in three continuous months utilized preventive dental services.
+Notwithstanding this progress, the majority of counties have an insufficient number of Denti-Cal providers and reimbursement rates are among the lowest in the country.
 A recent report by the Department of Health Care Services found that since 2008, the number of Denti-Cal providers has declined 15%, while 5 million more Californians have enrolled in the program.
-Additionally, the State's